 Typical sources of groundborne vibration are construction activities (e.g., pavement breaking and operating heavy-duty earthmoving equipment), and occasional traffic on rough roads.
 In general, groundborne vibration from standard construction practices is only a potential issue when within 25 feet of sensitive uses.
 As noted above, the closest sensitive receptors to the proposed project include the single-family residences located immediately west of the project site and the day care facility located immediately south of the project site.
-Based on building setbacks, the closest sensitive receptors are the singlefamily residential buildings, which are approximately 25 feet from the project site's property line.
+Based on building setbacks, the closest sensitive receptors are the single-family residential buildings, which are approximately 25 feet from the project site's property line.
 At 25 feet, construction activities associated with implementation of the proposed project are not expected to result in excessive groundborne vibration or groundborne noise levels.
-Once operational, no permanent noise sources would be located within the project site that would expose persons to excessive groundborne vibration or noise levels.
-Therefore, implementation of the proposed project would not permanently expose persons within or around the project site to excessive groundborne vibration or noise and the project impacts would be less than significant.
+Once operational, no permanent noise sources would be located within the project site that would expose persons to excessive groundborne vibration or permanently expose persons within or around the project site to excessive groundborne vibration or project or noise and the project impacts would be less than significant.